-Distance learning students are expected to take their tests/exams in the Distance Learning Testing Center, Dellinger Hall, room 107.
+Students in courses that require proctored tests/exams are expected to take their tests/exams in the Testing Center, Dellinger Hall, room DE-107.

 - Students should arrive at the testing center early enough to allow them to finish the test within 15 minutes prior to closing.